The ghosts in 80s horror movie Poltergeist aren’t just for scares. They’re a way of looking at family, childhood – and what comes after death.

 The end of childhood

 Growing up is hard to do, a truth that cinema, literature and society returns to time and again.
-Poltergeist’s haunting builds on this same metaphor.
+Poltergeist’s haunting builds on this same idea.

 With hindsight, the trend seems a rather suspect way of dwelling on the bodies, desirability and sexual availability of young girls.